emissary-ingress/emissary/cmd/amb-sidecar/webui/bindata/edge_stack/mvc/README.mvc.md

 The following simply provides an overview of the actual implementations of `View`, `ResourceView`, and `ResourceCollectionView`,  and their interface classes `IView` and `IResourceView`.
-Users will typically need only to subclass from `IResourceView` and `IResourceListView`; the framework and interface classes will not be modified.
+Users will typically need only to subclass from `IResourceView` and `IResourceCollectionView`; the framework and interface classes will not be modified.
 (TBD: names are incorrect here)

 For more detail on these implementations, see the source code in the `mvc/framework` and `mvc/interfaces`